17 Miles - Short Rain-Drenched Ride To Globe; Meeting Mike Cisneros - February 19, 2017

 Me and Mike at the Drift Inn Saloon in Globe.

-biking across America and came across my tutorial videos on YouTube.
+biking across America and had come across my tutorial videos on YouTube.

 Over the years, Mike has taken up cycling as a primary form of exercise.
 He absolutely loves it and sometimes he'll ride his bike to work in Phoenix.